peterm95018/nodejs-leaflet/README.md

 In September 2016, I went back to this project.
 It had become nonfunctional due to my use of some earlier versions of libraries.
 That is resolved in this branch.

 In October 2015, to make it more useful, I changed the local authentication to use our LDAP and CruzID Blue process.
 Upon successful authentication, we drop the authenticated user on a "profile" page that outputs their LDAP object info.

 More background is in the README of the master branch of this project.

+# Server Testing Notes
+Had some issues in checking out the code and deploying on SmartOS VM.
+Had the known issue seen in this issue: https://github.com/vesse/node-ldapauth-fork/issues/22 Updating package.json removing node_modules and reinstalling got it sorted.

+Also created InCommon cert for the site to run it all under SSL.
+Made some vhost changes in both vhosts and ssl config files.

 # Requirements
 You'll need SSL setup on your dev environment.
 You'll find in bin/www that we're convigured to use a cert and key on my workstation.
 Edit as necessary for you're local config.